adrianlizarraga/nibble/README.md

 I really enjoy using C, but I've always wanted a few features typically found in higher-level languages.
 That said, I don't claim to have any innovative ideas.
 I'm doing this primarily for fun.

 ### Status of the project
 I've just started.
 This is not even close to being done.
 I've written a basic lexer and parser, and am currently working on type checking/resolution.
 The first usable version of this compiler will feature an unoptimized x64 backend.
-Afterwards, I might consider adding an LLVM backend (who knows).
+Afterwards, I may consider adding an LLVM backend (who knows).

 ### Build/run
 - build: `gcc -o nibble src/main.c`